tldr-pages/tldr/pages/linux/tree.md

 > Show the contents of the current directory as a tree.

-- Show files and directories up to 'num' levels of depth (where 1 means the current directory):
+- Print files and directories up to 'num' levels of depth (where 1 means the current directory):

 `tree -L {{num}}`

-- Show directories only:
+- Print directories only:

 `tree -d`

-- Show hidden files too:
+- Print hidden files too:

 `tree -a`